gitlabhq/gitlabhq/doc/gitlab-geo/configuration.md

 ## Primary Node GitLab setup

 >**Note:**
-You will need to setup your database into a **Master <-> Slave** replication topology, and your Primary node should always point to a database's Master instance.
+You will need to setup your database into a **Primary <-> Secondary (read-only)** replication topology, and your Primary node should always point to a database's Primary instance.
 If you haven't done that already, read [database replication](./database.md).

 Go to the server that you chose to be your primary, and visit